apache/shardingsphere/docs/document/content/manual/shardingsphere-proxy/configuration.en.md

 ## Data Source and Sharding Configuration Instance

-Sharding-Proxy supports multiple logic data source, each one of which is a `yalm` configuration document named with `config-` prefix.
+ShardingSphere-Proxy supports multiple logic data source, each one of which is a `yalm` configuration document named with `config-` prefix.
 The following is the configuration instance of `config-xxx.yaml`.

 ### Data Sharding